 The last (or arguably the first) person you should be asking question to during any stage of the Christian dating process is God.
 It’s important to spend time in prayer to make sure that you’re doing everything you can to follow God’s plan for your love life.
 Here are some of the Christian dating questions that we recommend you ask God to show you the answers to.

-Is my relationship in line with the plans you have for me and my life?
+- Is my relationship in line with the plans you have for me and my life?

-Is there anything in my relationship that I can do differently to better your plan for my life?
+- Is there anything in my relationship that I can do differently to better your plan for my life?

-Is this person the one that you had planned for me?
+- Is this person the one that you had planned for me?

-Is our relationships progressing at the right pace that you want it to?
+- Is our relationships progressing at the right pace that you want it to?

-Is there anything I can do differently to help increase the quality of my spiritual life or spiritual growth?
+- Is there anything I can do differently to help increase the quality of my spiritual life or spiritual growth?

 The Wrap Up

 Finding the person God has planned for you can be tough, but when you do find them it is worth every second that you spent looking for them.
 These Christian dating questions will help to make sure that you are doing everything in your power to help God’s plan for your love life come to fruition.

-If you are brand new to the dating scene, make sure you’re using a great Christian dating app designed for faith-focused relationships.
+And lastly, if you are brand new to the dating scene, make sure you’re using a great Christian dating app designed for faith-focused relationships.

 Written By: Jason Lee